Constitutional history of Canada: Parliamentary constitution project (1789)

 In 1786, the British government appointed Guy Carleton, as "governor-in-chief" and also governor of Quebec, New Brunswick, Nova Scotia, and St. John's Island (present-day Prince Edward Island).
 Carleton, now Lord Dorchester, had been British commander in Canada and governor of Quebec during the American Revolutionary War.
 When he returned as governor, he was already informed that the arrival of the Loyalists would require changes.

 On October 20, 1789, Home Secretary William Wyndham Grenville wrote a private and secret letter to Carleton, informing him of the plans of the king's counsellors to modify Canada's constitution.
 The letter leaves little doubt as to the influence that American independence and the taking of the Bastille (which had just occurred in July) had on the decision.
 In the first paragraph, Grenville writes: "I am persuaded that it is a point of true Policy to make these Concessions at a time when they may be received as matter of favour, and when it is in Our own power to regulate and direct the manner of applying them, rather than to wait 'till they shall be extorted from Us by a necessity which shall neither leave Us any discretion in the form, nor any merit in the substance of what we give."

 Grenville prepared the constitution in August 1789.
 But he was appointed to the House of Lords before he could submit his project to the House of Commons.
 Thus, Prime Minister William Pitt did it in his place.

 British merchants established in Quebec sent Adam Lymburner to Britain to present their objections.
 They objected to the creation of two provinces, suggested an increase in the number of representatives, asked for elections every three years (instead of seven), and requested an electoral division which would have overrepresented the Old Subjects by granting more representatives to the populations of the cities.

 Lymburner's revisions were opposed by Whigs such as Charles James Fox, and in the end only the suggestions related to the frequency of elections and the number of representatives were retained.

 Constitutional Act (1791)

-On June 10, 1791, the Constitutional Act was enacted in London and gave Canada its first parliamentary constitution.
+On June 10, 1791, the Constitutional Act 1791 (31 Geo.
+3. c.
+31) was enacted in London and gave Canada its first parliamentary constitution.
 Containing 50 articles, the act brought the following changes: